imagekitio/docs-keep-a-changelog/api-reference/upload-file-api/secure-client-side-file-upload.md

 You can upload files to the ImageKit.io media library directly from the client-side in Javascript or any client side application using [JSON Web Token (JWT) authentication](secure-client-side-file-upload.md#json-web-token-jwt-generation-for-client-side-file-upload).
 You must implement a backed server to generate a JWT token to authenticate the request, as shown [here](secure-client-side-file-upload.md#backend-token-generation).

-You can use ImageKit's [JavaScript](https://github.com/imagekit-developer/imagekit-javascript) to get started quickly.
-See [example usage](secure-client-side-file-upload.md#secure-client-side-file-upload-examples).

 {% hint style="danger" %}
 This API is in beta and subject to change.
 {% endhint %}